acedeywin/mini-haystack-bot/README.md

 # mini-haystack-ts

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot that listens to pull request and add a new label/commit to it as well as automate workflow.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that listens to pull request and add a new label/commit to it as well as automate workflow.

+## How it works

+When a pull request (PR) is opened, the bot checks if the PR title contains the word "Hackstack".
+If it does, a "Haystack" label is added to the PR.
+It also calculates the average pull request size of the repository where the bot was installed and compares it with the current pull request size, subsequently adding a comparison comment to the PR.
+When a PR is closed, a comment is added automatically telling the user how long the PR took to be completed.

 ## Setup